 #2 Stay Focused throughout the Race

-In contrast to the men’s race, Juliet Checkwel lead almost from the start line, never looking back and pacing herself consistently.
+In contrast to the men’s race, Juliet Chekwel lead almost from the start line, never looking back and pacing herself consistently.
 After each 5km she dropped only 3-4 seconds per mile on her overall average pace.
 She ran alongside top male club runners for long stretches, then later by herself.

 Like Rayner though, the Ugandan focused on her own race, pumping her arms across the body in a powerful lifting motion, which reminded me of a boxer practising uppercuts.
 Her head was still and relaxed, with her mouth slightly open, taking advantage of her lofty stride.

-As Tanni Grey-Thompson, the decorated former paralympian, observed during the race Checkwel was “running on feel”.
+As Tanni Grey-Thompson, the decorated former paralympian, observed during the race Chekwel was “running on feel”.
 This performance was all the more astonishing because it was the longer distance race she had completed.
 Her running future appears bright.

 #3 Running is a Demanding Sport